aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SupportForRDSMultiAzDBCluster.md

 # Support for Amazon RDS Multi-AZ DB Cluster

-In addition to Aurora database clusters, the AWS Advanced Python Driver supports the Amazon RDS Multi-AZ DB Cluster Deployment.
-By leveraging the topology information within the RDS Multi-AZ DB Cluster, the driver is capable of switching over the connection to a new writer host in approximately 1 second or less, given there is no replica lag during minor version upgrades or OS maintenance upgrades.
+In addition to Aurora database clusters, the AWS Advanced Python Wrapper supports the Amazon RDS Multi-AZ DB Cluster Deployment.
+By leveraging the topology information within the RDS Multi-AZ DB Cluster, the wrapper is capable of switching over the connection to a new writer host in approximately 1 second or less, given there is no replica lag during minor version upgrades or OS maintenance upgrades.

 ## General Usage

-The process of using the AWS Advanced Python Driver with RDS Multi-AZ DB Cluster is the same as using it with an RDS Aurora cluster.
+The process of using the AWS Advanced Python Wrapper with RDS Multi-AZ DB Cluster is the same as using it with an RDS Aurora cluster.
 All properties, configurations, functions, etc., remain consistent.
 Instead of connecting to a generic database endpoint, simply replace the endpoint with the Cluster Writer Endpoint provided by the RDS Multi-AZ DB Cluster.

 ### MySQL

 There are permissions that must be granted to all non-administrative users who need database access.
-Without proper access, these users cannot utilize many of the driver's advanced features, including failover support.
+Without proper access, these users cannot utilize many of the wrapper's advanced features, including failover support.
 To grant the necessary permissions to non-administrative users, execute the following statement:

 ```sql
 GRANT SELECT ON mysql.rds_topology TO 'non-admin-username'@'%'